If your landlord doesn't do repairs or does them badly, you can take them to court and claim compensation.

-How to start the court claim
+How to start your court claim

 You can start a claim after your tenancy has ended.

-At the court hearing
+Attend the court hearing

 Hearings usually take place in a room called chambers.
 This could be the judge's private room or a courtroom.
 The public aren't allowed to sit in.

 You can be represented at the hearing by a lawyer or adviser or you can represent yourself